OpenTreeOfLife/otindex/otindex/scripts/README.md

     `$ brew install postgres`

 1. Arrange for postgres to start after reboots.
-The .plist file references `/usr/local/var/postgres`.
-   You will probably have to change the version number in the path.
 This step is completely optional; you can start it manually with `postgres -D /usr/local/var/postgres` if you prefer.

-    `$ mkdir -p ~/Library/LaunchAgents
-    $ ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents`
+    `brew services start postgresql`

 1. Initialize the directory where postgres keeps its databases.
    (Do this only if the directory does not exist or is empty.)